-Ventilation is simply air flow and its system of intake and exhaust.
+Ventilation is simply airflow and its system of intake and exhaust.
 There are two ways to do this.
 One is mechanical, that is to say, use a machine or some such, which requires an external power source.
 This is a bit inconvenient, for obvious reasons, so most of the time roofers will try to ventilate a roof through two natural physical effects: stack and wind.
-Stack effect is when hot air rises then create pressure at an attic’s high points.
+The stack effect is when hot air rises and then creates pressure at an attic’s high points.
 Hot air escapes (exhaust) and cool air is let in (intake).
-Wind effect is when the air blows against the outside of a roof to increase the volume of exhaust and intake.
+The wind effect is when the air blows against the outside of a roof to increase the volume of exhaust and intake.
 A well-ventilated roof takes advantage of both of these effects.
-2nd2None’s team of expert roofers are here to ensure that your roof provides good ventilation for your home or business.
+2nd2None’s team of expert roofers is here to ensure that your roof provides good ventilation for your home or business.

 Roofing ventilation has a number of different benefits.
 One is keeping the indoor temperatures of your home consistent throughout.
-A poorly ventilated roof will make some rooms significantly warmer or colder than other rooms in the property.
-A roof with good ventilation will keep your home comfortable all-year round.
+A poorly ventilated roof will make some rooms significantly warmer or colder than other rooms on the property.
+A roof with good ventilation will keep your home comfortable all year round.

 Another benefit of roofing ventilation is that it reduces your energy costs.
 Summer in Huntsville can make homes quite uncomfortable, and if your house doesn’t have a well-ventilated roof, you may find your electric bill skyrocketing because you kept using the air conditioner.
 With a well-ventilated roof, you will rarely ever need to turn on the air conditioner, since your roof is going to keep hot air out of your home anyway.